 Why go?
 It’s home to the National Baseball Hall of Fame Museum.

-What to do: After learning all about the game, take the younger kids to The Farmers’ Museum and Tractor Land at Fly Creek Cider Mill & Orchard.
+What to do: After learning all about the game, take the younger kids to The Farmers’ Museum.
 Then, practice those swings at Barnyard Swing Miniature Golf.
 Climb aboard the Cooperstown and Charlotte Valley Railroad or cruise Otsego Lake on the Glimmerglass Queen.

 Where to stay: Stay on the water at Lake ‘N Pines Motel where guests have an outdoor pool, an indoor pool and a video arcade room.
-Downtown, The Railroad Inn was recently remodeled; lofts comfortably sleep families of six.
+Downtown, The Railroad Inn has lofts that comfortably sleep families of six.

 Best for ages: 4-12